SizeUp to 21.5 inches (55 cm)

 - Diet consists of zooplankton.

 - Feeds during the day above reef slopes.

-- Occurs in the Indo-Pacific from East Africa to the Line, Marquesan and Tuamoto Islands; north to Southern Japan, south to the Southern Great Barrier Reef and New Caledonia.
+- Occurs in the Indo-Pacific from East Africa to the Line, Marquesan and Tuamoto Islands; southern Japan, southern Great Barrier Reef and New Caledonia.
 It also is encountered throughout Micronesia.

-- Found in deep lagoon and seaward reefs to depths of 164 feet (50 m).
+- Found in deep lagoons and seaward reefs to depths of 164 feet (50 m).